stevegardiner26/intensive_linux_programming/README.md

 		`while.sh` - (Using a while loop in Bash Script) `myscript.sh` - (Using read in a Bash Script)
 	2. Homework 1:
+		`count.sh` - (Using a Bash Script build a table of counters for the commands under /bin in alphabetical order)
 1.
 1.